Role of Business Transition as a PMO in Automation Projects

 BPS outsourcing industry has always been heavily dependent on IT, to enable its services and make it more efficient.
-Automation of voice and back office processes have been around for a long time, be it IVRs, web services for voice or OCR, add on applications for back office, macros creation to automate steps of a process (this is the closest we had to the current RPA platform structures), etc.
+Automation of voice and back office processes have been around for a long time, be it IVR, web services for voice or OCR, add on applications for back office, macros creation to automate steps of a process (this is the closest we had to the current RPA platform structures), etc.

 With Hexaware’s DMS (Digital Managed Services) and DMS Lite Go-To-Market offerings, the Transition team is already playing a key supporting role, in successful execution of projects.
 While the DMS offering has a business transition component in it, which is a known area for business transition team, the automation aspect of it, along with DMS Lite which is a pure automation offering, is where the role has evolved.

 The automation focus is only going to intensify over the next few years, with additional cognitive focussed technologies and platforms.
-The above mentioned points are a few aspects, which need to be put in place from a Program Management and delivery standpoint.
+The above mentioned points are just a few aspects, which need to be put in place from a Program Management and delivery standpoint.
 The Transition team can play an important role in supporting the success of these initiatives.